Characters: Dynasty Warriors Wei Kingdom

 - Animal Motifs: Runs with the butterfly motif since 4, appearing in some of his attacks as representation of his obsession with beauty.
 4 even gave him an alternate costume with butterfly wings, while 5 added energy butterflies to some of his attacks.
 Finally, 7 goes as far as giving him a butterfly attack that looks like (and is named after) the "Moonlight Butterfly".

 - This is most likely due to the fact his name is pronounced "Cho Ko" in Japanese, which is the Japanese word for butterfly ("Ko Cho") in reverse.

-- Badass Crew: Among the Five Wei Generals
+- Badass Crew: One of the Five Wei Generals

 - Bare Your Midriff: Until 8

 - Character Exaggeration: In 6, to the point where he wears high heels.
-He seems to come back to his 3 baseline level in 7, and even lower in 8 where he's fully clothed.
+He seems to come back to his 3 baseline level in 7, and even lower in 8 where he's fully clothed, though wearing earrings.

-- Depraved Homosexual: Averted; despite being a Camp Gay hired killer working for the nastiest of the Three Kingdoms, he is, at heart, a decent man who legitimately cares for his comrades.
-Like other Wei officers, he mourns for the slain Xiahou Yuan.
+- Depraved Homosexual: Averted; despite being a Camp Gay (or Camp Straight) hired killer working for one of the harsher of the Three Kingdoms, he is, at heart, a decent man who legitimately cares for his comrades.
+Like other Wei officers, he mourns for the slain Xiahou Yuan in 7.